KarelKubat/calltimer/README.md

 Errors occur when, e.g., the name of a timer was already used.
 Such names must be unique.

 Defining `subTimer` as a child of `topTimer` has only the effect that in reporting the `subTimer`s output is displayed under `topTimer` and indented.
-If you don't care about such grouping suggestions, then you can just as well define `subTimer` with a `nil` parent.
+If you don't care about such grouping suggestions, then you can just as well define `subTimer` with a `nil` parent, which makes it another "root" timer.

 Instead of `calltimer.New()`, one may use `calltimer.MustNew()`, which panics upon an error.
 This is typically handy for globals: